demisjohn/pyTRIMSetup/README.md

 The file 'TestOutput.in' can now be copied to TRIM.IN in the SRIM/TRIM directory.
 If you run TRIM.exe, it will pick up all the simulation settings from this file.

+Alternatively, run SRIM.exe, and choose "TRIM Calculation" & "Restore Last TRIM Data", which will load your simulaiton into the GUI.
+This is useful because then, when you choose "Run TRIM", it will subject your layers to the input checks, the most useful of which is "Merge Identical Elements".
+It is recommended you do this, as otherwise TRIM can crash with a run-time error when too many elements are present (it also runs horribly slowly).

 A future update will automatically copy the output file to TRIM.IN & run TRIM.exe for you - optionally stitching together long simulations.